Privacy Policy

 Introduction

-This is the privacy statement of Rime Information Bureau Ltd. (RIME).
+This is the privacy statement of Rime Information Bureau Ltd (RIME), registered in Cyprus.
 RIME processes personal data as part of our services.
 In the paragraphs below we describe which personal data we process and for what purposes.
-We also explain for which services we process the data for and on what legal basis we are allowed to do so.
-The sharing of data with other parties will be discussed, as well as the processing of personal data outside the EU.
-The security of personal data is dealt with together with the retention terms.
-We have also detailed your rights as a data subject and what you need to do should you wish to contact RIME about your concerns.
+We also explain for which services we process the data and on what legal basis we are allowed to do so.
+The sharing of data with other parties is discussed, as well as the processing of personal data outside the EU.
+The security of personal data is addressed together with the retention terms.
+We have also detailed your rights as a data subject and how you can contact RIME.

 1.1 RIME’s vision on privacy

-RIME makes every effort to ensure that we process personal data appropriately and securely.
-It is imperative that you have confidence in our organisation and we will do whatever is necessary to protect your privacy.
-The rules on protecting your privacy are laid down in the General Data Protection Regulation (GDPR), whereby the Cyprus Commissioner of Personal Data Protection supervises compliance with the law.
-The GDPR is one of the largest regulatory changes over the last decade for our industry.
-Data is at the core of RIMEs business and how we serve our clients.
+RIME makes every effort to ensure that personal data is processed appropriately and securely.
+It is imperative that you have confidence in our organisation and we will do what is necessary to protect your privacy.
+The rules on protecting your privacy are laid down in the General Data Protection Regulation (GDPR), supervised by the Cyprus Commissioner of Personal Data Protection.
+Data is at the core of RIME’s business and how we serve our clients.
 RIME considers GDPR of the greatest importance.

 What is personal data?

-Personal data is defined as any data that can be traced back to a person, or commonly referred to as a data subject.
-Examples include your name, address, telephone number and account number.
-Sometimes we aggregate or anonymise your personal data so that you are no longer traceable as a person.
-A data subject can be a customer, supplier, partner, employee or any other person whose personal data is being processed.
+Personal data is defined as any data that can be traced back to a person (data subject).
+Examples include name, address, telephone number and account number.
+Sometimes we aggregate or anonymise personal data so that individuals are no longer identifiable.
+A data subject can be a customer, supplier, partner, employee or any other person whose personal data is processed.

 1.2 From which sources do we collect personal data?